Date

 Trip Overview

-This short program provides a deep appreciation of what Iceland has to offer, for all tastes and interests.
-In addition to its breathtaking natural beauty, Iceland is also home to world-class art museums, fabulous cuisine, and flourishing nightlife—with the long winter nights allowing for opportunities to view the spectacular Aurora Borealis (Northern Lights*).
+This short program to the USA’s closest European neighbor provides a deep appreciation of what Iceland has to offer—from breathtaking natural beauty to fascinating culture and history—with the long winter nights allowing for opportunities to view the spectacular Aurora Borealis (Northern Lights*).

 *Please note that the visibility of the Northern Lights is entirely dependent on weather conditions.
 If we don’t succeed the first night, we will try again the next night, and the next, but there is no guarantee you will see them on this program.